Bachelor of Arts (Honours) Media & Public Relations CW808

 What will I be able to do when I finish the course?

 Given the growing influence of the media and PR industries the job opportunities in the sector are many and varied.
-We have graduates working in traditional media such as radio and TV; we have graduates working as executives in media marketing careers and we have many graduates working at advanced levels in the public relations departments of 'blue chip' companies and organsiations.
-Our graduates are particularly skilled at corporate communications tasks such as; web content development; crafting press releases; creating video and audio artifacts; and the management of internal and external communications.
-Graduates are also prepared to pursue careers as presenters and storytellers in TV, radio and new media contexts.
+Graduates are working in traditional media such as radio and TV; others are working as executives in media marketing careers and many graduates are working at advanced levels in the public relations departments of “blue chip” companies and organisations.
+Our graduates are particularly skilled at corporate communications tasks such as web content development, crafting press releases, creating video and audio artifacts, and the management of internal and external communications.
+Graduates are also prepared to pursue careers as presenters and storytellers in TV, radio and new media

 What are the minimum entry requirements?

 Information Technology 1 (part 1)